Skip to main content

 Supertramp

-Supertramp was one of those bands who could meld pop and with elements of progressive rock and make it seem like a marriage of equals.
+Supertramp was one of those bands who could meld pop with elements of progressive rock and make it seem like a marriage of equals.
 My love of their earlier songs "Crime of the Century" and "Fool's Overture" was only surpassed by my obsession with how to play "Give a Little Bit" on my 12 string.
 Like their previous releases, Breakfast in America featured Roger Hodgson and Rick Davies handling lead vocals and songwriting.
 The pair would alternate songs and often trade lead vocals within each others songs.
 It created a nifty tension and dynamic in their work.
-Roger has the sweat voice, and Rick the deeper growl - it was magic.
+Roger has the sweet voice, and Rick the deeper growl - it was magic.

 The band released several albums, a couple of them were really successful in Canada, but their crowning achievement was the release of Breakfast in America in 1979.
 This album became part of the soundtrack that defined my youth.
 It stayed popular among my friends throughout my last couple of years in school.